 - If the employee makes no arrangement to continue benefits or stops paying the employee’s share, all benefits will be terminated immediately (In this event, COBRA benefits (as described in section 4) will not be offered).

-After the end of the first twelve months from the date the employee initially began his/her Workers’ Compensation leave:
+After the end of the first 12 months from the date the employee initially began their Workers’ Compensation leave:

 - Any benefits for which the employee has been paying are terminated.

-- The employee may continue medical and/or dental benefits under COBRA for a period up to eighteen months subject to COBRA provisions.
+- The employee may continue medical and/or dental benefits under COBRA for a period up to 18 months subject to COBRA provisions.